garden-io/garden/docs/basics/ephemeral-clusters.md

 Once your ephemeral cluster is created, the kubeconfig file for that cluster is stored on your local machine.
 The path to the kubeconfig file is shown in the logs when you deploy your project using Garden and looks like following:
 ```
-kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/ephemeral-kubernetes/<cluster-id>-kubeconfig.yaml
+kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/garden-kubernetes/<cluster-id>-kubeconfig.yaml
 ```

 This kubeconfig file allows you to interact with the cluster using `kubectl` or other Kubernetes tools.

 ## Limitations

-As of today, the ephemeral-kubernetes provider has the following limitations:
+As of today, the `garden-kubernetes` provider has the following limitations:

 - Local docker builds are currently not supported.
 In-cluster building with Kaniko is the only supported building method and it is configured by default at the provider level.

-## Example projects using the `ephemeral-kubernetes` provider

-To demonstrate the use of the `ephemeral-kubernetes` provider, we have added an example project: [ephemeral-cluster-demo](https://github.com/garden-io/garden/tree/main/examples) under our examples collection.
-Check out the `ephemeral-cluster-demo` example and README at: https://github.com/garden-io/garden/tree/main/examples/ephemeral-cluster-demo
+## Usage quota and managing clusters

+Each user is granted a maximum of **20 hours per month** of ephemeral cluster usage where each cluster has a maximum lifetime of **4 hours**.
+After this period, the cluster is automatically destroyed.

+If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting [Garden Cloud](https://app.garden.io) and selecting the option to destroy the ephemeral cluster from there.
+This allows you to release resources and terminate the cluster when it's no longer needed.